Department of Language and Linguistics

 Language at the University of Essex Postgraduate Conference

-Thank you to everyone who made the 16th Language at the University of Essex Postgraduate Conference (LangUE) conference such a success.
+17th Language at the University of Essex Postgraduate Conference (LangUE)

-Our Conference brings together postgraduate students from around the world to present and discuss current research, results and problems from various fields of linguistics.
+The Conference brings together postgraduate students from around the world to present and discuss current research, results, and problems from various fields of linguistics.
+Please join us whichever areas you are working in, it can be linguistics, sociolinguistics, psycholinguistics, applied linguistics, corpus linguistics, and much more.

 16th Language at the University of Essex Postgraduate Conference (LangUE) 2022